-Although we still recommend you take caution, the apps aren’t entirely perfect.
+Although we still recommend you take caution, the online gambling apps aren’t entirely perfect.
 Yes, they’re easy to use but sometimes it can feel a little bit like the 2000s.

 It does lack some modern features and doesn’t actually allow for Pot-Limit Omaha play.
 This is strange because you can play that on the desktop.
 That being said, overall we think the app provides an excellent player experience.

-There’s a lot of happenings in the world of online poker, and we’re thinking there are two major changes on the horizon:
+There’s a lot of happenings in the world of online poker and online gambling, and we’re thinking there are two major changes on the horizon:

 Other poker players may join WSOP.com in the future and contribute to the buzzing world of Nevada online poker, especially as the world moves more online during the pandemic.
 In the near future we may see the following brands enter the Nevada market: